-Marval is unlike any other outfit in the Argentine market, due to the sheer amount of legal firepower it has managed to assemble under one roof.
-It excels in a myriad of practice areas, which is a remarkable feat for a notoriously tricky market.
 There is a homogenous quality to each department, with no weak spots.
 It routinely analyses the market for opportunities to expand or add value to its offering.
-Another distinguishing factor is its adaptability to changing circumstances; Marval lawyers take a flexible, opportunity-driven approach that sees the firm through both good times and the bad.
+Another distinguishing factor is its adaptability to changing circumstances; Marval’s lawyers take a flexible, opportunity-driven approach that sees the firm through both good times and the bad.
 Adaptability has allowed Marval to thrive through several leadership transitions.
 Now under the helm of its fifth chairman – the illustrious Santiago Carregal – this is a firm ready and willing to embrace change.

-Marval prides itself on its highly talented group of lawyers, which wins the lion’s share of sophisticated legal work in Argentina.
+Marval prides itself on its exceptionally talented group of lawyers, which wins the lion’s share of sophisticated legal work in Argentina.
 Skilled transactional partners attract an impressive volume of high-stakes work year on year and the firm’s niche is complex deal-making.
-In one example of the calibre of the mandates Marval handles, the firm had a role on SoftBank’s US$1 billion investment in food delivery start-up Rappi, the largest ever made in a Latin American tech start-up at that time.
-The transaction won Latin Lawyer’s private equity deal of the year in 2019.

-According to a study, ‘Who Represents Latin America’s Biggest Companies’, published by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Marval is the most popular firm in Argentina among major corporations, representing eight of the 100 biggest companies in the region.
-Some of Marval’s clients include tobacco company Philip Morris, French multinational food company Danone, airline Delta, Santander and oil major Shell.
+According to a study, ‘Who Represents Latin America’s Biggest Companies’, published by the Latin American Corporate Counsel Association (LACCA), which is affiliated to Latin Lawyer, Marval is among the most popular firms in Argentina among major corporations, representing eight of the 100 biggest companies in the region.

 The leaders of the firm pay a lot of attention to making Marval an enjoyable place to work.
-The firm has revolutionised its office culture in recent years, implementing a work/life balance policy that encourages associates to leave the office no later than 6pm every day, even if their partner is working late.
-Associates get to work on cutting-edge deals and a lot of time is devoted to holding seminars and putting other training in place for them.
+The firm has revolutionised its office culture in recent years, implementing a work-life balance policy that encourages associates to leave the office no later than six o'clock every day, even if their partner is working late.
+Associates get to work on innovative deals and a lot of time is devoted to holding seminars and putting other training in place for them.

 Promoting diversity is close to this firm’s heart.
 There is a mentoring programme for female lawyers’ career development, and it has a diversity committee designed to protect all forms of diversity within the firm.

 Banking and finance practice head Santiago Carregal is chairman of the firm.
-Javier Patrón is the managing partner, with overall responsibility for the day-to-day management of the firm.
+Javier E Patrón is the managing partner, with overall responsibility for the day-to-day management of the firm.
 Intellectual property head Iris V Quadrio was recently appointed to the board of directors, which has a total of eight members.
 Quadrio is the first woman at the firm to occupy a position on the board.

 Marval occupies an entire building on Buenos Aires’ Avenida Leandro N Alem.
 Beyond its base in Argentina’s capital city, Marval has a long-established presence in New York.